Justin Knoedler: Professional career

 Following the 2007 season, he became a minor league free agent.
 He signed a minor league contract with the Oakland Athletics on November 21, 2007 and was also invited to spring training, spending the 2008 season with the Sacramento River Cats.
 He signed a minor league contract with the St. Louis Cardinals after the season but did not make the club and was released after spring training.
 He subsequently signed a Minor League contract with the Florida Marlins on May 21, 2009.
 After a brief stint with the Marlins AAA team, the New Orleans Zephyrs, he was released and signed on August 22, 2009 with The Chicago White Sox, who assigned him to the Charlotte Knights, also in AAA.

 On February 1, 2010, Knoedler signed a minor league contract with the Los Angeles Dodgers, with an invitation to spring training.
 He did not make the club and became a free agent.

-Personal
+Personal life

 He has a twin brother, Jason, who was also drafted in the 6th round of the 2001 draft by the Detroit Tigers.
 Jason spent his entire minor league career with the Tigers organization from 2001 to 2005 as an outfielder.